vidishsirdesai/projects/README.md

 The following is the heatmap after the highly correlated columns are removed,
 ![alt text](artifacts/heatmap_correlated_columns_dropped.png)

-### Separate the independent and dependent variables (columns)
+### Independent and dependent variables (columns)
-The `attackhlc` (which is label encoded), is the target or the dependent variable for the ML model that are built.
+The `attackhlc` (which is label encoded), is the target or the dependent variable for the ML models that will be built.

 The independent variables are stored in a variable named, `x`, and the dependent variable is stored in a variable named, `y`.
 Refer cell number `34` in the jupyter notebook (link above).

-### Splitting the data into training set, validation set and testing set
+### Splitting the dataset into training set, validation set and testing set
 The `x` and `y` are split into,
 - `x_train`
 - `x_val`